G7 warn of Ukraine grain crisis, ask China not to aid Russia - KTVZ

 “We are determined to accelerate a coordinated multilateral response to preserve global food security and stand by our most vulnerable partners in this respect,” it added.

+“We need to make sure that these cereals are sent to the world,” she told reporters.
+“If not, millions of people will be facing famine.”

+The G-7 nations also called on China not to help Russia, including by undermining international sanctions or justifying Moscow’s actions in Ukraine.

-The G-7 asked Beijing to support the sovereignty and independence of Ukraine, and “not to assist Russia in its war of aggression.”
+Beijing should support the sovereignty and independence of Ukraine, and not “assist Russia in its war of aggression,” they said.

 The meeting in Weissenhaus, northeast of Hamburg, was billed as an opportunity for officials to discuss the broader implications of the war for geopolitics, energy and food security, and ongoing international efforts to tackle climate change and the pandemic.